V-s-s-23/Diabetic-Prediction/README.md

 # Diabetic-Prediction
-# Overview -> Diabetic prediction is a claasification based model using techniques of supervised machine learning.In this model, we will be predicting that whether the patient has diabetes or not on the basis of the features we will provide to our machine learning model.in this mosel svm(support vector machine) is used for prediction.
+# Overview -> Diabetic prediction is a classification based model using techniques of supervised machine learning.In this model, we will be predicting that whether the patient has diabetes or not on the basis of the features we will provide to our machine learning model.in this model svm(support vector machine) is used for prediction.

 # About dataset :-
 dataset link :- https://www.dropbox.com/s/uh7o7uyeghqkhoy/diabetes.csv?dl=0